 - What about produce?
 How do you keep it from going bad?

-First off I buy a lot of frozen produce and at the end of the month we do more smoothies and frozen veggies.
-You also should buy produce that lasts longer and make sure you are eating that later and eating the things that go bad early in the month.
+First off I buy a lot of frozen produce and at the end of the month, we do more smoothies and frozen veggies.
+You also should buy produce that lasts longer and makes sure you are eating that later and eating the things that go bad early in the month.
 For example, I got myself grapes and apples for some of my fresh fruit this month.
 I’m going to eat the grapes now and the apples will be fine when I run out of grapes.
 Oranges also are a good choice for longer lasting fruit.
-Be sure you also storage your produce correctly.
+Be sure you also store your produce correctly.

 - Do you really only buy food once a month?

 No, I buy around 90% of our food during my trip.
 I fill in locally at Aldi and a local dairy store called Braums.
 We can buy some extra produce if needed and milk.
 We also will sometimes pick up a special snack or if we decide to have people over and didn’t plan that before shopping, we like to get some organic beef from Aldi and make burgers.
 I also sometimes order from Thrive Market.
 We order somethings in bulk from Amazon Prime as well.

 - How do you find room for everything?

 We have a fair amount of space for food now.
 We have a normal size fridge, a small deep freezer, and a modest size pantry.
 However, at my last home, I had a tiny amount of food space but with really good organization I made it work.
 I did after awhile making an extra hall closet into a pantry by adding Elfa shelving but even before that point, I made it work with what space I had.
 If space is very limited and you have a large family this may not work but think creatively to see if you can make it happen.

 Free Once a Month Grocery Shopping Guide